Skip to content

 Inside NextPDF

-Spec: ISO 32000-2 Spec: WCAG 2.2 Evidence: Editorial
+Spec: ISO 32000-2 Spec: WCAG 2.2

 Insider_ is the part of the documentation that explains why NextPDF behaves the way it does.
 The reference tells you what a method returns.
 Insider_ tells you why it returns that value, and which standard or test holds the reasoning in place.